 8. Note, if desired, the user may conduct a second check as well, but using ambient air.
-This validation method requires that the user remove the sensor from the pipe and insert it in a vessel such as an empty plastic water bottle.
+This validation method requires that the user remove the sensor from the pipe and insert it in a vessel like an empty plastic water bottle.
 The mW value for ambient air is on the meter’s Certiﬁcate of Conformance.

 9. For CAR(1) compliance (for the protocols listed below), Sage recommends (but does not require) a periodic validation check, at least annually, by following this procedure.
 Alternately, the user may ship the Sage ﬂow meter back to Sage for a calibration check.
 When doing so, please obtain a Return Meter Authorization (RMA) from the Service Department before shipping the meter.